Celebrate Stanley Walker Day

-In honor of Grand Rivers native and musical talent Stanley Walker, Sunday, June 7, 2015 will be celebrated with a concert by Stanley and friends at the Badgett Playhouse.
-The concert is free, but donations will be collected for Together We Rise.
-Together We Rise is a non-profit organization benefiting area foster children.
-The donations will go towards a fund to purchase custom duffel bags for foster children going in between homes.
+In honor of Grand Rivers native and musical talent Stanley Walker, Sunday, June 26, 2016 will be celebrated with a concert by Stanley and friends at the Badgett Playhouse.
+The concert is free, but donations will be collected for Kosair Charities.
+Kosair Charities’ mission is to protect the health and well-being of children in Kentucky and Southern Indiana by providing financial support for clinical services, research, pediatric healthcare education, and child advocacy.

 Stanley was born in Grand Rivers and started playing guitar when he was only five years old.
 Growing up, he listened to the Grand Ole Opry and dreamed of being there.
 In 1969, his dream came true when he played behind Jean Shepard.
 Stanley’s sound is different from any other guitarist because he tunes his guitar to straight E rather than natural tuning.
 His early playing resembled single string Ernest Tubb songs.